The Best Cowboy Movies of All Time

 6. The Good, the Bad and the Ugly (1966)

 Perhaps the most well-known and best-regarded of the “Spaghetti Westerns,” this production, directed by Sergio Leone and starring Clint Eastwood, follows a group of scoundrels searching for Confederate gold in the midst of the New Mexico Campaign of 1862.
-The film can uniquely boast of an iconic score – in particular the whistling motif of its main theme, which has insinuated itself into innumerable pop-cultural references to the Western genre – as well as a title which has entered the English vernacular as an idiomatic expression.
+The film can uniquely boast an iconic score – in particular, the whistling motif of its main theme, which has insinuated itself into innumerable pop-cultural references to the Western genre – as well as a title that has entered the English vernacular as an idiomatic expression.

 5. Stagecoach (1939)